scalar-labs/scalar-jepsen/scalardb/README.md

     $ lein install
     ```

-3. Run a test of Scalar DB
+3. Run a test of ScalarDB

     ```
     # in jepsen-control